Major TBT energy on this one: we’ve travelled back to the 1980s and collected 20 of the best fiction books of the decade.

 Love in the Time of Cholera – Gabriel García Márquez (1988)

-Originally written in Spanish, Gabriel García Márquez’s book explores themes of unrequited love, passion, seduction, aging, and death.
+Originally written in Spanish, Gabriel García Márquez’s fiction book explores themes of unrequited love, passion, seduction, aging, and death.
 Love in the Time of Cholera follows Florentino Ariza, the object of his affection Fermina Daza, and her husband Dr. Juvenal Urbino, and is set in an unnamed city near the Caribbean Sea and the Magdalena River in Colombia during the 1880s-1930s.

 Less of a narrative-driven novel, Love in the Time of Cholera is written with rich, intimate descriptions of the human dynamics between the protagonists, constructing an astonishing love story that questions the expectation of immortality in romantic love.